Building containers

 Apache runs on port 80 to serve HTTP.
 This means that we need to open up this port in the container.
 This can be done with the following command:

 This should be enough to run the Hello World application into a Docker container.
-The Dockerfile
+The Dockerfileshould look like this:

 The docker build command needs some extra information to be able to build the image correctly.